negrinho/beam_learn_supertagging/README.md

 `utils.sh` is used to help offload the computation of these configs to a remote server.
 In our workflow, we have used a SLURM managed cluster (namely, [Bridges](https://www.psc.edu/bridges)).
-Using this code for Bridges with your own account or for a another SLURM managed cluster should be a manner of changing the credentials in the file.
+Using this code for Bridges with your own account or for another SLURM managed cluster should be a manner of changing the credentials in the file.
-These utilities work best with a SSH key, which makes removes the need to input the password with which connection to the server.
+These utilities work best with an SSH key, which removes the need to input the password with each connection to the server.

 Finally, after having all the results for the configs of the form `configs/cfg_r*_*.json`, the results reported in the paper can be generated by running `main_results.py`.

 In summary, the steps to replicate the results in the paper are:
+- Create the Conda environment with the required packages.
 - Download [CCGBank](https://catalog.ldc.upenn.edu/LDC2005T13) from LDC, uncompress it, and place it in `data/ccgbank_1_1`.
 - Process raw CCGBank data by running `main_preprocessing.py`, which will create new files in a `data/supertagging` folder.
 - Generate the JSON configuration files by running `main_experiments.py`, which will create new files in `data/configs`.